gangmuk/gangmuk.github.io/_posts/2024-05-25-difficult-journey-to-find-a-new-research-project.md

         - request reordering (timebomb)
       - Service mesh oriented autoscaler
         - Measuring instantaneous throughput in each service with the help of proxy
-        - Brighten's comment: There are autoscaler using latency as a metric.
+        - B's comment: There are autoscaler using latency as a metric.
 How is it different?
       - Request prediction
         - Request path (call tree)
           - where is benchmark though....